 while using a credit linked to the dining portal.

-MileagePlus Shopping: United's shopping portal.
-Earn MileagePlus when purchasing
+MileagePlus Shopping: Earn MileagePlus when purchasing

 items